mumble-voip/mumble/README.md

 #### Build and run from Docker

-On recent Docker versions you can build images directly from sources on GitHub:
+On recent Docker versions, you can build images directly from sources on GitHub:
 ```bash
 docker build --pull -t mumble-server github.com/mumble-voip/mumble#master
 ```
 Example `--pull`s each time to check for updated base image, then downloads and builds `master` branch.

-You can also specify user id (UID) and group id (GID) for the *murmur* user in the image.
+You can also specify the user ID (UID) and group ID (GID) for the *murmur* user in the image.
 This allows users who use bind mount volumes to use the same UID/GID in the container as in the host:
 ```bash
 docker build --pull -t mumble-server --build-arg UID=1234 --build-arg GID=1234 github.com/mumble-voip/mumble#master
 ```